jenkinsci/lockable-resources-plugin/CONTRIBUTING.md

 Internationalization documentation for Jelly, Java and Groovy can be found [here](https://www.jenkins.io/doc/developer/internationalization/).

-To translate this plugin is recommended to use [Crowdin](https://jenkins.crowdin.com/lockable-resources-plugin).
+To translate this plugin we recommend to use [Crowdin](https://jenkins.crowdin.com/lockable-resources-plugin).

 Read on [how to use the crowdin web interface](https://www.jenkins.io/doc/developer/crowdin/) to translate plugins.

-When you want to helps us, please create a new feature request with following content
+When you want to help us, please create a new [feature request](https://github.com/jenkinsci/lockable-resources-plugin/issues/new?assignees=&labels=enhancement&template=2-feature-request.yml) with following content

 Title:
 l10n: \<language\>
 Description
 I would provide new (or update) translations for \<language\>

-We will add you to project.
+We will then add you to the Crowdin project.

 For short translations / updates we can also send you invitation (time limited)